 Are veterinarians and pet supply stores open for business?

 Yes.
 COVID-19 restrictions have been lifted statewide.
 Veterinary practices are authorized to implement safety protocols to keep staff, caregivers, and pets healthy.

 Can I still adopt or foster an animal from an animal shelter?

 Yes.
-There is no evidence that any companion animals, including shelter animals, are a potential source of COVID-19.
+The risk of becoming infected with COVID-19 from companion animals, including shelter animals, is low.
 Many animal shelters and rescues continue to look for foster care and adoption applicants.
 For more information about Animal Care Centers of NYC’s updated operations and adoption/fostering policies, visit nycacc.org/help.

 For general information on COVID-19, including how to guard against stigma, visit nyc.gov/coronavirus or cdc.gov/covid19.
 For real-time updates, text “COVID” to 692-692.
 Message and data rates may apply.